-Women with endometriosis and adenomyosis suffer for up to 10 years in pain before a diagnosis is made.
+Women with endometriosis suffer for up to 10 years in pain before a diagnosis is made.
 This is in part due to lack of a non-invasive diagnostic test.
-Endometriosis affects 10% of girls and women and is characterised by lesions of endometrial tissue form throughout the pelvic cavity, causing pain, disease and infertility.
-Adenomyosis is a related condition where lesions form within the myometrial layer of the uterus.
-This project will build upon our novel findings that menstrual fluid may serve as a novel non-invasive diagnostic for endometriosis and adenomoysis.
-The project involves quantitation and functional characterisation of endometrial stem/progenitor cells and plasma proteins.
-Techniques include tissue culture, flow cytometry, ELISA, and immunofluorescence.
+Endometriosis affects 10% of girls and women and is characterised by lesions of endometrial tissue that grow throughout the pelvic cavity, causing pain, disease and infertility.
+This project will build upon our novel findings that menstrual fluid may serve as a novel non-invasive diagnostic for endometriosis.
+The project involves quantitation and functional characterisation of endometrial stem/progenitor cells and proteins found in small extracellular vesicles (sEVs) in menstrual fluid.
+Techniques include sEV preparation, flow cytometry, proteomics and immunofluorescence.
 Techniques employed can be tailored to suit the interests of the student.
-This project has international funding.

 Masters by research